oracle-livelabs/developer/dev-ai-app-dev-hightech/local-tenancy/local-tenancy.md

         </copy
     ````

-Create a policy that will allow you to use OCI Generative AI within your previously defined compartment. **Make sure your policy uses the compartment where your Autonomous Database is deployed.** The policy will be necessary for Autonomous Database to interact with OCI Generative AI.
+Create a policy that will allow you to use OCI Generative AI within your previously defined compartment. **Make sure your policy uses the compartment where your Autonomous AI Database is deployed.** The policy will be necessary for Autonomous AI Database to interact with OCI Generative AI.

 10. From the Console, open the Navigation menu and click **Identity & Security**.
 Under Identity, click **Policies**.